appt-org/appt-samples/lib/README.md

 1. Code samples (in Markdown format)
 2. Loaders - A way to let the library know how to import these files in your environment.
-3. A retrieval function to query the code samples, based on locale, sample-id and/or platform.
+3. A retrieval function to query the code samples, based on locale, technique and/or platform.

 The package is responsible solely for data and does not handle any user interface (UI) elements.
 UI implementation is left to the implementing party.
 The implementing party should also configure their environment